datacraft-dsc/DEPs/8/README.md

 # Asset Metadata

-Ocean has a core mission of making data assets visible and discoverable, with a decentralised protocol for data exchange.
+Developing decentralised data ecosystems that are interoperable requires a standard for describing assets with metadata in a format that is machine readable and provides necessary information of the operation of relevant protocols.

-As such, each Ocean Asset (dataset, algorithm, etc.) has Asset Metadata associated with it.
-Asset Metadata is created by the asset publisher, and hashed to ensure integrity and ensure that the asset can be subsequently referenced as part of the provenance of other assets.
+As such, each Asset in the data ecosystem (dataset, operation, etc.) has Asset Metadata associated with it.
+Asset Metadata is created by the asset publisher, and hashed to ensure integrity and ensure that the asset can be subsequently referenced as an immutable part of the provenance of other assets.

 Assets without proper descriptive metadata can have poor visibility and discoverability, so it is generally in the publisher's interest to ensure good metadata is made available.